Learn more about system restore and restore from a system restore point:

 Step 3.
 Click Apply and OK to exit this window.

-But sometimes you need to create a restore point manually when you make changes to registry or other software that causes system file errors, or you find system restore not working properly.
+But sometimes you need to create a restore point manually when you make changes to the registry or other software that causes system file errors, or you find system restore not working properly.
 Below are the steps.

 Step 1.
 Go to the System Properties window, scroll down to the Protection Settings and then click Create at the lower location.